Articles in this section

 • Use this option cautiously to ensure critical notifications are not missed.

-• Duplicate notifications can occur when agents reply to tickets via their email client (e.g., Outlook) and include the support email address in the CC field.
+Duplicate notifications can occur when agents reply to tickets via their email client (for example, Outlook) and include the support email address in the CC field.

 By following these guidelines, you can effectively manage email notifications and prevent unnecessary duplicates, leading to a more seamless and professional support experience.